-“Community anchor” has become a bit of a sexy term, to describe the stature and relevance of organisations within a community to funders and policy makers.
+“Community anchor” has become a bit of a cool term, to describe the stature and relevance of organisations within a community to funders and policy makers.
 Alongside “anchor organisation” and “anchor institution” (see box insert) this jargon is doing the rounds, and though the language is not new, I wonder if we all mean the same thing or share similar expectations about the roles and responsibilities associated with the terms… well that’s what I’m going to explore.

 As well as the large heavy object that keeps a ship from drifting away, “anchor” also refers to someone who provides strength or support.
 Thus a “community anchor” could be an organisation that supports others or acts as a stabilising force – OK so that would mean every community based organisation supporting others is an anchor….Is that all there is to it?
 Well possibly not ….